bjornmeansbear/lectureScripts/WhatIsSGD.md

 > ### Aside 3
 >
 > Sustainabilitist design should be critical of the status quo.
 How does something visual do this?
->
 > Include a design-a-day that fits this?

-Dunne and Raby are proponents of “critical design,” or design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”‡6 This is great for our purposes.
-Graphic design made for the welfare of all life is different than status quo design.
-So, sustainable graphic design is not just design that helps people and our planet, but design that is also critical of existing social, cultural, technical, AND economic structures (sort of all the options of the Dunne & Raby list, not just one or another at a time).
+Dunne and Raby are proponents of “critical design,” or design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”‡6 So, sustainable graphic design is not just design that helps people and our planet, but design that should also be critical of existing social, cultural, technical, AND economic structures; since many of these things are harming all life, not helping them to flourish.

-One way we judge graphic design is on whether or not it is formally “good.”
-We would normally use criteria for formal goodness that are a part of the systems we’re critical of.
-The characteristics we base formal goodness on come from modernist ideals born out of the late 19th century through the middle of the 20th century.
-What started as avant grade art movements became something adopted by business, government, and general society as “good” style.
-Our sense of good or beautiful design then is biased towards modernist ideals co-opted by the capitalist status quo.
-Perhaps those are no longer valid criteria for our sustainable graphic design to be judged with in terms of its formal correctness, or more succinctly, its beauty?
+We judge graphic design on whether or not it is formally “good.”
+However, we use criteria for formal goodness that are part of the systems we need to be critical of.
+The characteristics we base formal goodness on come from modernist ideals born out of the late 19th through the mid-20th centuries.
+What started as a melange of avant grade art movements is now something adopted by business, government, and general society as “good” style.
+Mid-century modernism is so embedded in culture that the "rules" of good graphic designing are just the visual "rules" of modernism.‡6.5 Our sense of good or beautiful design is biased towards modernist ideals co-opted by the capitalist status quo.
+Are these  valid criteria for sustainable graphic design's formal correctness to be judged with?
+What new criteria are there for beauty in Sustainable Graphic Design?

 > ### Aside 4
 >